acelinkio/argocd-homelab/docs/setup.md

 ### String Replacement
 - In the homelab vault, create secret named `stringreplacesecret`
 - Save your domain mydomain.com into a key named `domain`.
-- Save your cidr block for Cilium IPAM to manage into a key named `ciliumipamcidr`. #will be sunsetting this soon
 - Save the above Cloudflare tunnel id into a key named `cloudflaretunnelid`.